ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 * ``oro_data.nc -> ../../orog/C403_oro_data.tile7.halo0.nc``
 * ``sfc_data.nc -> sfc_data.tile7.halo0.nc``

-These output files are used as inputs for the UFS weather model, and are described in the `Users Guide
+These output files are used as inputs for the UFS Weather Model, and are described in the `UFS Weather Model Users Guide
 <https://ufs-weather-model.readthedocs.io/en/ufs-v2.0.0/InputsOutputs.html#grid-description-and-initial-condition-files>`__.

 ..